Moffein/SniperClassic/Release/README.md

 		- Multiplies off of attack speed multipliers.
 		- Can be disabled in config.

-	*Reverted to the damage used in earlier versions since headshot damage gets transfered.*
+	*Reverted to the damage used in earlier versions since headshot damage gets transferred.*

 `1.1.3`